FromWau/NorthstarManager/README.md

 | -launchServers | Launches all enabled servers from the Servers section in the 'manager_config.yaml' file. |

 # Compile it yourself
+Needs Visual Studio Build Tools winget install Microsoft.VisualStudio.2022.Community

+After Installing Run Visual Studio Installer and Click Modify and tick the checkbox for "Desktop development with C++".
+At the "Installation details" panel check "C++ Clang tools for Windows".
+After the install run the ./compile script.
-Compiliation from py to exe is done via nuitka, but you could also use pyinstaller or something else.<br>
+Compilation from py to exe is done via nuitka, but you could also use pyinstaller or something else.<br>
 The compile.ps1 runs a pip install for the required python modules and starts the nuitka compilation.
 The scripts takes a 1950X about ~255 seconds.